 These are the employee surveys you should definitely use in the employee lifecycle.

 The pre-interview survey is a great way to find out if an applicant is a good fit for your organization, the job, and the manager.
-A pre-interview survey can help you determine person-job fit – which is positively correlated to job satisfaction.
+A pre-interview survey, along with resume matching, can help you determine person-job fit – which is positively correlated to job satisfaction.
 The pre-interview survey allows you to ask questions about the candidate beyond their resume.
 Screening for fit using a pre-interview survey will help you hire better candidates and reduce employee turnover.
 You’ll be able to remove candidates that are interesting but don’t fit your hiring criteria or your organizational culture also you can look for great job descriptions at pro services.

 You’ll also save time during the recruitment process and the interview.
 You can get some questions out of the way in the pre-interview survey and use the interview to focus on more relevant questions.

 Here are a few of the questions you can include in the pre-interview survey.

 - Please tell us about your educational background and relevant work experience.